harelsegev/INDXRipper/README.md

 # INDXRipper
 INDXRipper is a tool for carving file metadata from NTFS $I30 indexes.
-It's fast, and the output is easy to integrate into a timeline!
+It's (relatively) fast, and the output is easy to integrate into a timeline!

 ![screenshot](https://user-images.githubusercontent.com/84273110/118458300-42e4ae00-b703-11eb-8e59-bcb9de00ca89.png)